rabestro/graph-pathfinding-algorithms/docs/index.md

 - [Breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search)
 - [Dijkstra's Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)

-The implementation is written in Java 17, the API documentation is available [here](api).
+The implementation is written in Java 17.
+[API documentation](api) is available.
 You can also see the [specifications](spock-reports) for the classes generated with the spock-reports.

 ### How to use the classes in your program